rickaa/rand/rand/content/posts/notebook_linking.md

 [task foo](../notebooks/02.task2.ipynb)
 ```

 Even though this is something very simple, I think it can be useful at work or if you are distributing a book as Jupyter notebooks and need to refer to a previous notebook/chapter.
-This way you are only one click away and don't need to llok for it!
+This way you are only one click away and don't need to look for it!